 However, the American Indian Movement that Annie Mae embraced was already destabilized, infiltrated by agents for the FBI.
 The most well-known, Doug Durham, who passed himself off as one-quarter Chippewa, also rose swiftly within the ranks, taking charge of security, despite misgivings voiced by Annie Mae and the other women.

 Durham’s exposure as a spy, and his subsequent bragging in the press about the FBI’s infiltration of AIM, made the AIM members paranoid and defensive, and suspicion fell on Annie Mae.
-After the shootout on Jumping Bull property in 1975 that killed two FBI agents and one native man and led eventually to the imprisonment of AIM leader Leonard Peltier, Annie Mae became a target of the FBI.
+After the shootout on Jumping Bull property in 1975 that killed two FBI agents and one Indigenous man and led eventually to the imprisonment of AIM leader Leonard Peltier, Annie Mae became a target of the FBI.
 She was picked up and questioned several times and released, which served to fuel rumours that she was an informant.

 The last few times her family heard from her, Annie Mae had been arrested and knew she was in danger.
 She spoke of men being out to get her if the FBI didn’t get her first.
 In a prescient instruction, she told her sister to save her letters so that her daughters might know her.
 She never called home on Christmas 1975, and on February 24, 1976, her body was found at the base of the cliff in Wanblee, South Dakota.
 No one was charged with her murder for twenty-seven years.